mktwohy/Knitting-Calculator/README.md

   has two parents of size 2 and six children of size 1.
   - Second, each parent is dealt children in a card-dealing fashion.
 This ensures that the number of children per parent is as similar as possible.
 So, the previous array becomes [2, 1, 1, 1, 2, 1, 1, 1].
- This style of sorting is ideal, as the result can be broken down into repetative sub-chunks (two groups of [2,1,1,1]), which are easy to remember for a knitter.
+ This style of sorting is ideal, as the result can be broken down into repetative sub-chunks (two groups of [2,1,1,1]), which are easier to remember for a knitter.

 The sorted chunk array is then converted to an element array.
-So, using the chunk array from rule 2),  <br />  7 elements on an array of size 17 = [--E-E-E-E--E-E-E-],
+So, using the chunk array from rule 2:,  <br />  7 elements on an array of size 17 = [--E-E-E-E--E-E-E-],